lardazz222/python-fov-changer-csgo/README.md

 # fov.py
-fov.py - change FOV in csgo using very few lines.
-The method is most likely to not get detected by VAC.
+Change FOV in csgo using very few lines. ~~The method is most likely to not get detected by VAC.~~
+## Important
+Due to recent changes to CSGO, this cheat may be detected by VAC.
+Please use this at your own risk.